f5devcentral/f5-agility-labs-firewall/docs/class2/module1/lab7.rst

 login as **f5**

 ..
-Attention:: It will take about 30 seconds for the certifivate login process-  No password required
+Attention:: It will take about 30 seconds for the certificate login process-  No password required

 Input the TCPDUMP command to start capturing traffic

 .. code-block:: console

-    Run sudo tcpdump –i eth1 -c 200 port 8081
+    sudo tcpdump –i eth1 -c 200 port 8081

 Initiate another attempt to connect to the website via curl using the Cygwin application on the desktop.
+Position windows on the desktop so that you can see both the Putty session and the Cygwin session

 .. code-block:: console